-6.4.
-Conclusions
+4. Conclusions and Policy Recommendations

-Implications from this simulation analysis can be summarised as follows:
+Important implications from this simulation analysis can be summarised as follows.

-First, the expected impact of the TLH, including its eastward extensions, is not large both in terms of increasing GDP and narrowing development gaps in the region.
-This is mainly because of the lack of vibrant economic agglomeration along the route.
-Although Bangkok, Ho Chi Minh City, and Ha Noi are included in the eastward extension routes, they constitute only one side of the original alignment of the TLH.
-To transform a transport corridor to an economic corridor by stimulating two-way trade, it is important to have at least two economic agglomerations on both sides of the route.7 The vast potential of Myanmar and the North Eastern Region of India can only be explored through a series of pragmatic policies to remove various bottlenecks.
+First and foremost, the expected impact of the TLH, including its eastward extensions, is not large in terms of both increasing GDP and narrowing the development gaps in the region.
+This is mainly because of the lack of strong economic agglomeration along the route.
+Although Bangkok, Ho Chi Minh City, and Hanoi are included in the eastward extension routes, they are located on only one side of the original alignment of the TLH.
+In order to transform a transport corridor into an economic corridor by stimulating two-way trade, it is important to have at least two economic agglomerations on both sides of the route.7 The vast potential of Myanmar and the NER of India can only be explored through a series of pragmatic policies to untangle various bottlenecks.

-Second, Myanmar is the largest beneficiary of the TLH and its extension routes, reflecting that most of its original alignment is in its territory.
-Thailand is the second beneficiary, while the impacts on India are positive but limited in scale.
-As mentioned above, developing the TLH as a transport corridor is not sufficient to generate bottom-line benefits to Northeast India.
+Second, Myanmar is the largest beneficiary in the TLH and its extension routes, reflecting the fact that most of the original alignment of the TLH is in Myanmar's territory.
+Thailand is the second beneficiary, and the impacts on India are positive but limited in scale.
+As mentioned above, developing the TLH as a transport corridor is not sufficient to generate bottom-line benefits for the NER of India.